antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    + The sections "Design consideration" and "Monad design" provide motivation and design decisions rationale.

-   + The sections "LSAMon overview" and "Monad elements" provide technical descriptions needed to utilize the `LSAMon` monad .
+   + The sections "LSAMon overview", "Monad elements", and "The utilization of SSparseMatrix objects" provide technical descriptions needed to utilize the `LSAMon` monad .

       + (Using a fair amount of examples.)